Akshaykumargp/engine-data-prognosis/README.md

 # Running the notebooks
+- For this project, I've been using Python 3.9.13 version.
 - clone this repository to your computer
 - navigate into the project folder:
 - create a folder for the data: `mkdir data`